marceloch2/user-list-component/README.md

 http://html5doctor.com/the-section-element

-So for the component to be reused in many projects i decide to go with DIV as it will interferer less as possible with the semantic of the host project.
+So for the component to be reused in many projects easily and safe i decide to go with DIV as it will interferer less as possible with the semantic of the host project.

+The Component SCSS is SCOPED so will never interfere to global style of the host project.

 ####################